raajamalik/raajamalik/README.md

 # Raja Malik

 👋 Hi, I’m Raja.
-I'm a senior/lead engineer at [MagicBox](www.getmagicbox.com) and leading the frontend team for rewriting the frontend with new MicroFrontend and brand new component library.
-Earlier, I was working as a Principal Engineer wtih [UKG](www.ukg.com) where I created framework to render UI based on JSON input.
+I'm a senior Fullstack engineer at [MagicBox](www.getmagicbox.com) and leading the frontend team for rewriting the frontend with new MicroFrontend and brand new component library.
+Earlier, I was working as a Fullstack Engineer wtih [UKG](www.ukg.com) where I created framework to render UI based on JSON input.

 ### About Me

-- 👀 I'm working to get [NodeJS certified](https://training.linuxfoundation.org/certification/jsnad/) and [AWS Certification](https://aws.amazon.com/certification/certified-solutions-architect-associate/)
+- 👀 I'm working to get [AWS Certification](https://aws.amazon.com/certification/certified-solutions-architect-associate/)
 - 🌱 I’m currently learning [Rust Programming Language](https://www.rust-lang.org/)
 - 💞️ I want to develop my own library which makes testing and data setup very trivial.
 I am working on the Draft, I call it [ImposeJS](https://docs.google.com/document/d/1iH5IOJvEcFiaDisv9VziH8XiSLbzaVGLou6ruId_24Q/edit).
 - 📫 You can reach me at my email id rajamalik2006@gmail.com.